DiceTechnology/dice-fairlink/README.md

 The ideal scenario would be 10 connection on each read-replica.
-Unfortunately, as Server 1 and Server 2 populated their connection pools with less than 1 seconds' difference, and Aurora has cached the name resolution of `read-endpoint-url` to `r1`for 1 second starting on t0, Server 2's requests will also be sent to `r1`. `r1` ends up serving 20 connections, `r2` 10 connections and `r3` will be idle.
+Unfortunately, as Server 1 and Server 2 populated their connection pools with less than 1 seconds' difference, and Aurora has cached the name resolution of `read-endpoint-url` to `r1`for 1 second starting on **t0**, Server 2's requests will also be sent to `r1`. `r1` ends up serving 20 connections, `r2` 10 connections and `r3` will be idle.

-The fact Aurora's uses DNS to distribute the connections amongst the available read replicas can also be problematic in other components of a solution.
+The fact Aurora's uses DNS to distribute the connections amongst the available read replicas can also be problematic due to other components of a solution.
 If any network agent (local server, router, etc) caches DNS resolutions, the results will become harder to predict.
 On top of this, Java can also cache DNS resolutions.
-Depending on the version, it does so by default **forever**, or for 30 seconds depending on the JVM version and vendor.
+It does so by default **forever**, or for 30 seconds depending on the JVM version and vendor.

 ## What other options did we try before writing dice-fairlink ?
 We tried the following, commutative, options